bashup/hooks/README.md

 # Hooks, event listeners, and AOP for bash

 This small (~1K, ~30 line) bash module provides tools for modifying bash functions in such a way as to allow using them as hooks, events, or AOP-style "advice".
 It is written using only bash builtins, and so has no dependencies.
+(It even works with bash 3.2!)

 **Contents**
 <!-- toc -->